VipEr-sta/Snake.py123456789/README.md

 # Pycharm EDU Setup
-Make sure to have python 3.8.3 installed to your computer before setup.
+Make sure to have at least python 3.8 installed to your computer before setup.
 Once you have python installed either run it in the IDLE application that comes with it or install Pycharm.
 To install Pycharm first go to [this](https://www.jetbrains.com/products.html#lang=python) Once that is done open this up in it.
 Then run it.